cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 }
 ```

-Both memory and disk are specified in `MB`.
+Both memory and disk are set in `MB`.

 ### Monitoring and Enforcement